-Born in Derbyshire, Harriet Eyley is the recipient of a First Class BMus Honours degree, a Distinction in her MMus degree and was awarded the prestigious DipRAM for an outstanding final recital and master’s dissertation from the Royal Academy of Music.
-She has recently graduated with her Artistic Diploma in Opera as a member of the Royal College of Music’s International Opera School as The Siow-Furniss Scholar supported by the Henry Wood Accommodation Trust Scholarship, studying with Lillian Watson and Tim Evans-Jones.
+Born in Derbyshire, Harriet Eyley is a graduate of the Royal College of Music International Opera School where she studied for an Artist Diploma, supported by the Siow-Furniss and Henry Wood Accommodation Trust Scholarships.
+She is the recipient of a First Class BMus Honours degree, a Distinction in her MMus degree and was awarded the prestigious DipRAM for an outstanding final recital and master’s dissertation from the Royal Academy of Music.
+Harriet remains under the tutelage Lillian Watson and Tim Evans-Jones.

 At the Royal College of Music, she sang Clotilde Faramondo, in association with the London Handel Festival, Serpetta La finta giardiniera and Thérèse Les mamelles de Tirésias.

 She has worked with artists such as Sir Thomas Allen, Laurence Cummings, Malcolm Martineau and Roger Vignoles and performed live for BBC Radio 3 In Tune and for HRH The Prince of Wales at Buckingham Palace.
 Harriet has had the pleasure of performing at Guildford and Derby Cathedrals, De Montfort Hall, The Science Museum, The Barbican and St John’s Smith Square, making her debut in 2015 with Purcell’s The Fairy Queen.
 She has also sung Nora Riders to the Sea for British Youth Opera.

 During 2017 / 2018, she sang Tytania A Midsummer Night’s Dream and Vixen Sharp-Ears The Cunning Little Vixen for the Royal College of Music, and was an Alvarez Young Artist with Garsington Festival Opera, where she sang Papagena Die Zauberflöte.